How Colours Influence Consumers

 Keep in mind also that all colours are not created equal in the eye of the beholder.
 Colours on the red end of the spectrum are focused slightly in front of the retinas in your eyes.
 Therefore, a red colour appears to move toward your eyes while you’re looking at it.
-Colours on the blue end of the spectrum, on the other hand, are focused slightly behind the retinas in your eyes.
+On the other hand, colours on the blue end of the spectrum are focused slightly behind the retinas in your eyes.
 A blue colour appears to move away from you.

-Other colours that can translate a high price tag include; Purple, is the colour of royalty (Purple robes worn by royalty and people of authority or high rank) or Gold.
+Other colours that can translate a high price tag include purple that is the colour of royalty (purple robes worn by royalty and people of authority or high rank) or gold.
 However, gold is often representative of a more flashy and unsophisticated version of luxury but is still used effectively by brands such as Chanel.

 Colour consistency over the long term can help a brand burn its way into the mind.
 Look at what yellow has done for Caterpillar, brown for UPS, red for Coca-Cola and blue for IBM or orange for Easyjet.
 All areas of your marketing must be branded with the exact same hex code as an inconsistent or undisciplined approach to using colour is likely to send consumers mixed messages leaving them confused and less trusting towards your business.